10 Questions to Ask When Booking Guided Fishing Trips

-While bamboo fly rods tend to be heavier than graphite fly rods, the additional weight in bamboo is what makes it easier to cast short line lengths using this type of rod.
+While bamboo fly rods tend to be heavier than graphite fly fishing rods, the additional weight in bamboo is what makes it easier to cast short line lengths using this type of rod.
 Bamboo also has natural flexibility because the fibers vary in density.
-This natural flexibility can really enhance the feel of your fly line as it loads on the rod.
+This natural flexibility can really enhance the feel of fly fishing lines when loaded on the best bamboo fly rods.

-When learning how to make a bamboo fly rod, there are several different methods, tools, and techniques that can be used.
+When learning how to make bamboo fly fishing rods, there are several different methods, tools, and techniques that can be used.
 The simplest method can be separated into eight steps.
 If the steps below seem too complex, you can always shorten the process somewhat by buying prepared bamboo fly rod kits.

-When your rod has cured and the guides are secured, you can start assembling the rest of your fly fishing gear.
-Select a suitable fly reel given the weight of your rod, add fly line, and then head to a local stream to test out your handmade fly rod creation.
+Once your rod has cured and the guides are secured, you can start assembling the rest of your fly fishing gear.
+Select a suitable fly reel based on the weight of your rod, add the matching weight fly line, and then head to a local stream to test out your handmade fly rod creation.